tsgates/arch-wiki-markdown/wiki/General_Troubleshooting.md

                            (Discuss)
   ------------------------ ------------------------ ------------------------

+1. Boot to single-user mode.
+For GRUB 2:
+    1. In the GRUB2 boot menu, select the Arch Linux entry, and press e to edit it.
+    2. Find the kernel line; it will start with linux       /boot/vmlinuz-linux...
-1. Boot to single-user mode by appending 1 or s to the kernel line in GRUB.
+    3. Appending 1 or s to this line
+    4. Press F2 to start the boot process

 2. Then disable the systemd service that is causing the problem.
 3. Change to the multi-user mode systemd target.
 4. Then try to track down the issue by running the service manually.